noorpakeeza021-max/My-first-website/README.md

 # My-first-website
-a responsive web application built with HTML,CSS, and JavaScript
+a responsive web application built with HTML and CSS